icon

 Electric may cost less initially, but have higher maintenance costs

-For more information, download our inlet upgrade guide or contact your authorized FS-Elliott channel partner.
-Let us help you improve your plant efficiency!
+For additional information about compressor upgrades and performance improvements, download our inlet upgrade guide or contact your authorized FS-Elliott channel partner.

 Learn More